drduh/YubiKey-Guide/README.md

 - If the _pinentry_ graphical dialog does not show and this error appears: `sign_and_send_pubkey: signing failed: agent refused operation`, install the `dbus-user-session` package and restart for the `dbus` user session to be fully inherited.
 This is because `pinentry` complains about `No $DBUS_SESSION_BUS_ADDRESS found`, falls back to `curses` but doesn't find the expected `tty`

 - If, when you try the above `--card-status` command, you receive the error, `gpg: selecting card failed: No such device` or `gpg: OpenPGP card not available: No such device`, it's possible that the latest release of pcscd now requires polkit rules to operate properly.
 Create the following file to allow users in the `wheel` group to use the card.
-Be sure to restart pcscd when you're done to allow the new rules to take effect.
+Restart `pcscd` to apply the new rules.

 ```bash
 cat << EOF >  /etc/polkit-1/rules.d/99-pcscd.rules